leeky/Bloody-CMS/README.md

 Simple installation instructions
 --------------------------------

-TODO
+Clone the git repository.

+    $ git clone git@github.com:cbetta/Bloody-CMS.git

+Run bundler to install all gems.

+    $ bundle install --without=production

+Copy a new database.yml file.

+    $ cp config/database.yml.example config/database.yml

+Run your database migrations .

+    $ rake db:migrate

+Run the rails server.

+    $ rails server

+Now you can visit http://127.0.0.1:3000 and fill in your site name and Twitter authentication key and secret.
+You will be sent through Twitter to authenticate your own Twitter account as a first user and admin.

+That's it, you're done and can start adding pages.

 Deploying to Heroku
 -------------------

-TODO
+First perform the simple installation instructions above.

+Next up run the Heroku command to create a new app.

+    $ heroku create

+Now push your app to Heroku.

+    $ git push heroku master

+And migrate your remote database.

+    $ heroku rake db:migrate

+Boom, you're done.
+Now you can visit your site's Heroku URL and setup the configuration the same way you did as on local setup.

 History
 -------

+* August 2, 2011 - v0.0.3 - Added installation instructions and made sure it actually works as described
-* August 2nd - v0.0.2 - Rewritten the configuration of the app to be using the DB and a UI rather than a config YAML file
+* August 2, 2011 - v0.0.2 - Rewritten the configuration of the app to be using the DB and a UI rather than a config YAML file

 Roadmap
 -------

 * Allow admins to promote other users to admins
-* Allow the admin to sorti the pages and elements in the sidebar
+* Allow the admin to sorting the pages and elements in the sidebar
 * Add a sponsorship module
 * Add avatars for the twitter authors
 * Add a commenting module